geoffmcl/MMFIO/README.md

 Files: utils.cxx utils.hxx
 --------------------------

+Built into a static library, genutil.lib, for use in the applications.

-Just a bunch of utility functions...
+Just a big bunch of utility functions...

 Files: MMBS.cxx MMBS.hxx
 ------------------------

-An example application using the CWinMMFIO class to create a 'temporary' or 'permanent backing store file using memory mapping to set values in the file, and retrieve that value later.
+MMBS.exe: An example application using the CWinMMFIO class to create a 'temporary' or 'permanent backing store file using memory mapping to set values in the file, and retrieve that value later.

-*Class Template*
+##### Class Template

 template &lt;typename TValue&gt;
 class MmapBS {